codinglead/codinglead.github.io/_posts/2018-12-14-concept-of-dry-dont-repeat-yourself.md

 First I am going to show you without following the principles of DRY.

-lets says we are making sandwiches and for every sandwiches we need 3 different variable declarations to store the different foods that will go on the sandwich. the variables will store the bread type, condiment, and type of meat.
+lets says we are making sandwiches and for every sandwiches we need 3 different variable declarations to store the different foods that will go on the sandwich.
+The variables will store the bread type, condiment, and type of meat.

 ```javascript